 When you pay off debt early that isn’t related to credit cards, it can make your profile less credit-worthy according to some of the scoring models used.

 This is because of the difference between revolving credit (e.g. credit cards) versus installment loans, or lines of credit, such as a personal loan or mortgage.
-To pay off an installment loan early doesn’t improve your credit score.
+To pay off a loan early doesn’t improve your credit score.
 In fact, it may take a dip, but it’s usually small and temporary.
 Also, when you pay off early you would be missing out on the opportunity to make positive payments that would be reported.
 When it comes to your credit score, every bit helps since it takes time to build.

 Additionally, if you were to see your credit score drop around the time debt is paid off, your score can vary for many reasons.
 This might include if you had recently applied for another loan or credit card, or you’ve racked up high credit card debt around the same time.